Live Chat Now

 Apply entrepreneurial skills to generate a break-through idea, develop the concept, articulate the business plan, and secure financial support for implementation.

-Our MBA with a Specialization in Entrepreneurship is accredited* by the Accreditation Council for Business Schools and Programs (ACBSP) www.acbsp.org
+Accredited^ by the Accreditation Council for Business Schools and Programs (ACBSP) www.acbsp.org.

 Embedded Programs